Written by Tanay Gokhale

 Electronic Nicotine Delivery Systems (ENDS) like vapes and e-cigarettes have become popular in urban India over the past few years, owing to their perceived safety compared to conventional nicotine delivery systems like tobacco, cigarettes, and beedis.

 Save for a few exceptional studies, the scientific evidence too checks out in favour of ENDS.
-However, the Indian Central and state governments haven’t too keen on ENDS, as is evident from the developments over the past few years, which culminated in an all-out ban on e-cigarettes in late September 2019.
+However, the Indian Central and state governments haven’t been too keen on ENDS, as is evident from the developments over the past few years, which culminated in an all-out ban on e-cigarettes in late September 2019.
 The reason?
 That at the end of the day, ENDS are another source of nicotine that people can get addicted to.
 This argument is difficult to contest at face value, especially in a country where a staggering 26.8% of the adult population uses tobacco products and sees more than a million tobacco-related deaths on an annual basis.

 Discouraging Signs for the ENDS industry in India